The Strongest Man in the Bible: 7 Things To Learn From Him

 It was the name Hebrews used to refer to a devotee with a holy vow.

-But in addition, “eat nothing…produced by the grapevine, not even the seeds or the skins” (Numbers 6:4, ESV).
-Also, “he shall not go near a dead body” (verse 6, ESV).
+This vow included what we mentioned earlier.
+But in addition, “eat nothing that is produced by the grapevine, not even the seeds or the skins.”
+Also, “he shall not go near a dead body” (Numbers 6:4, 6, ESV).

 Sounds like a lot of restrictions, right?